-Create a SUM is something very easy with Excel.
-But when you want to add only some specific cells and not all of them, the formula is not so easy but it's possible.
+Creating a SUM is very easy to do in Excel.
+But when you want to add only specific cells and not all of them, the formula is not as easy.
+But it's possible!
 Let's see how to create a dynamic SUM.

 Insert your data into a Table, the easiest solution

 If your need is to dynamically update your sum when you add new data, the easiest solution is to insert your data in a Table.
-Insert your data in a table is very useful because your formulas refer to a named range and not the references of cells.
+Inserting your data into a table is very useful because your formulas refer to a named range and not the references of cells.

 We have a list of orders for each customer.